Ayfri/Kore/website/src/jsMain/resources/markdown/doc/data-driven/Predicates.md

 ## Referencing Other Predicates

-Use the `reference` condition to invoke another predicate file:
+Use the `reference` condition to invoke another predicate file, which keeps larger predicate sets composable in the same spirit as helper extraction in the [Cookbook](/docs/guides/cookbook):

 ```kotlin
 val basePredicate = predicate("base_check") {